melisandres/tag-you-write/services/README.md

 ### 2. SSE Polling (First Fallback)
 - Used when Redis is unavailable
-- `EventPollingService` queries the events table first
+- `DataFetchService` queries the events table first
 - Then selectively fetches related records only as needed
 - Long-running connection with periodic polls
 - Managed by `events.php`